ajatdarojat45/mongoloquent/README.md

 ### get(columns)

 Get method return the documents matching the query criteria.
+The `get` method will return an array.

 ```js
 import User from "./yourPath/User";